-Nikon D300S versus Nikon D850
+Nikon D300S vs D850

-The Nikon D300S and the Nikon D850 are two digital cameras that were announced, respectively, in July 2009 and July 2017.
+The Nikon D300S and the Nikon D850 are two digital cameras that were officially introduced, respectively, in July 2009 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D300S) and a full frame (D850) sensor.
-The D300S has a resolution of 12.2 megapixel, whereas the D850 provides 45.4 MP.
+The D300S has a resolution of 12.2 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (7 percent) than the Nikon D300S.
 Moreover, the D850 is markedly heavier (7 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.